Stokes flows in three-dimensional fluids with odd and parity-violating viscosities: Odd viscous flow past an obstacle

-We now consider the odd viscous flow past a {\it finite} radius sphere.
-We assume a uniform velocity field $\bm{v} =U \hat {\bm z}$ at $\rho \to \infty$ and no-slip boundary conditions $\bm{v}=0$ on the surface of the sphere $\rho=a$.
-In standard isotropic fluids, a superposition of the Stokeslet ($v \propto 1/\rho$) and its second derivative ($v \propto 1/\rho^3$) are sufficient to satisfy the boundary conditions and provide the force that holds the sphere in place.
-However, in the presence of odd viscosity, we find that higher order gradients are necessary.
-Solving for the flow to leading order in $\epsilon_1$, $\epsilon_2$, and $\epsilon_R$, we obtain
+In standard isotropic fluids, a superposition of the Stokeslet ($v \propto 1/\sphr$) and its second derivative (a source dipole $v \propto 1/\sphr^3$) is sufficient to satisfy the boundary conditions.
+In the presence of odd viscosity, we find that higher order in gradients are necessary, as can be seen from Eq.~\ref{eq:spherestokeslet}.
+Even so, by equating the far field of the flow and the Stokeslet solution, we find $F_z = 6\pi a U\mu$.
+Hence, the Stokes drag experienced by the sphere remains unchanged to first order in $\eta_R^o$, $\eta_1^o$, and $\eta_2^o$ compared to a standard fluid.